Online Application for Studies at Humboldt

 Deadlines for Applying

-- Winter Semester: 15 May (prescribed period 1 March to 15 May)
+- Winter Semester: 31 May (application period 1 March to 31 May)

-- Summer Semester: 1 December (prescribed period 1 October to 1 December)
+- Summer Semester: 1 December (application period 1 October to 1 December)

 Please note: Medical students coming to Humboldt must contact:.
-They should not use this online system.
+Do not use this online system.

-The deadlines and prescribed periods refer to applications made to the International Office of Humboldt-Universität.
-Applications made for studies in the Summer Semester will only be processed only after 15 November, and applications made for the Winter Semester only after 15 April.
-Any application queries cannot be answered before these dates.
+The deadlines and application periods refer to applications submitted to the International Office of Humboldt-Universität.
+Applications for studies in the Summer Semester will only be processed only after 15 November, and applications for studies in the Winter Semester will only be processed after 15 April.
+Any application queries before these dates cannot be answered.

-- A good command of German is a prerequisite of success in studies at Humboldt-Universität, because the academic language is generally German - with few exceptions.
+- A good command of German is a prerequisite for successful studies at Humboldt-Universität as the language of instruction is generally German, with few exceptions.

-- Test your knowledge of German using the Merkblatt Sprachniveau might be helpful. of the Humboldt Language Centre.
-As a rule, a minimum of 35 to 50 points must be scored in the Test, depending on the requirements of the various faculties.
-In this context the brochure
+- Test your knowledge of German using the Merkblatt Sprachniveau. through the Humboldt Language Centre.
+As a rule, a minimum of 35 to 50 points must be scored on the Test in order to study at the HU, in accordance with the requirements of the various faculties.
+For more information, please see:

 Additionally accepted language tests include:

-- the Zentrale Oberstufenprüfung, or the Kleine or Große Deutsche Sprachdiplom, or
+- the Zentrale Oberstufenprüfung, or the Kleine or Große Deutsche Sprachdiplom from the "Goethe Institut" or

 - the DSH (Deutsche Sprachprüfung zum Hochschulzugang), or